acaloiaro/adriano.fyi/content/post/2020-10-21-my-wireless-internet-setup.md

 I cannot stress that enough.
 If you can afford it, and you know you'll move locations often -- have at lease two service providers at all times.
 Whether it's Verzion, Sprint, T-Mobile, or AT&T -- have at least two.
 If you can afford more, get more than two; especially if you don't have a direct relationship with the provider and one is at risk of going out of business (i.e. you're connecting through an MVNO).

- ## {{anchorize "Throttling and Deprioritization"}}
+ ## Throttling and Deprioritization

-You'll *need* to know the difference between throttling and deprioritization before purchasing a data plan.
-Every wireless provider engages in one, if not both of these two practices, and the difference between them are stark and vital.
+You'll *need* to know the difference between {{anchorize "Throttling and Deprioritization"}} before purchasing a data plan.
+Every wireless provider engages in one, if not both of these two practices, and the difference between them are stark.

 ## Throttling